-Figure 2. (a) Centers of pressure for the Wright 1903 Airfoil, and the NACA 4412. (b) Measured center of pressure for a flat plate and according to an early belief (- - - -).
+Figure 2. (a) Centers of pressure for the Wright 1903 Airfoil (NACA 1920) and the NACA 4412 (NACA 1933). (b) Measured center of pressure for a flat plate and according to an early belief (- - - -).

 Problems with controlling pitch, while gliding in 1901 and some tests of the glider as a kite, led Wilbur to conclude that his previous notion of continuous forward motion of the center of pressure was wrong.
-What he didn't realize was that the most forward location of the center of pressure occurs when the airfoil is stalled and has maximum lift.
+What he didn't realize was that the most forward location of the center of pressure occurs when the airfoil is stalled in the vicinity of maximum lift.
 Hence, the correct view is that under normal flying conditions the center of pressure moves continuously forward as the angle of attack (and lift) increases up to the value for stall, where reversal of the motion occurs.